eduzen/task_executor/README.md

 For this exercise, we choose [Celery](http://www.celeryproject.org/) that is an asynchronous task queue/job queue based on distributed message passing.
 Tasks can execute asynchronously (in the background) or synchronously (wait until ready).
 Celery requires a message transport to send and receive message.
-We choose [Rabbitmq](https://www.rabbitmq.com/) because sworks well celery.
+We choose [Rabbitmq](https://www.rabbitmq.com/) because it works well with celery.
 Other broker could be [Redis](https://redis.io/), but for this exercise we use it as a memcachedb a kind of persistent key-value store, for managing locks through all the tasks.
 We can use this distributed lock to have our tasks try to acquire a non-blocking lock, and exit if the lock isn’t acquired.